 The next several tracks seem to answer “Happy”.
 “Oh No” finds the singer reflecting on a relationship and wondering if it would be possible to save a relationship that seems to be going in the wrong direction, “What I Need” has her trying to find out what would make her happy right now, and “Pieces” finds the singer just trying to survive.

 While “Pieces” still has the same sentimental feeling as the other songs mentioned Tasha and Justin have elevated the energy level in the song.
+The stronger feel to the music comes from the fact that Tasha Golden’s piano is nicely matched up with Justin Golden’s guitar.
+And the stronger feel of the guitar helps to add a lot of body and energy to the track.
 The stronger approach on the track makes it feel just right to be promoted as a single.

 Ellery has had their share of well-deserved exposure, as they have been nominated for several awards, including Artist of the Year, Release of the Year and other awards in the Cincinnati area.
 They were also featured in Paste Magazine.
 PBS even took notice, as Tasha and Justin were videotaped for a show that was broadcast on the network.

-While Ellery may not be one of the hardest rocking rock bands out there today, the songwriting by Tasha Golden is some of the best in the country, in my opinion.
-The eleven songs that make up Ellery’s 2010 release This Isn’t Over Yet combine to make one solid release.
-If you like music that is well-composed and well-played, Ellery is one musical outfit you need to check out.
+While Ellery may not be one of the hardest rocking rock bands out there today, the songwriting by Tasha Golden may just be some of the best in the country.
+The eleven songs that make up Ellery’s2010 release This Isn’t Over Yet combine to make one solid release.
+If you like songs that are well-composed and well-played that would fit right in with other Pop-rock songs, This Isn’t Over Yet from Ellery is one release you need to check out.